-Refer note 44 for disclosure of contractual commitments for the acquisition of intangible assets ii) Amortisation for the year has been included in note 40 'Depreciation and amortisation expense' in statement of profit and loss.
+Refer note 44 for disclosure of contractual commitments for the acquisition of intangible assets

+(ii) Amortisation for the year has been included in note 40 'Depreciation and amortisation expense' in statement of profit and loss.

-8 Intangible assets under development As at 31 March 2020 As at 31 March 2019 As at 01 April 2018 Intangible assets under development 59.35 90.24 77.65
+8 Intangible assets under development As at As at As at 31 March 2020 31 March 2019 01 April 2018 Intangible assets under development 59.35 90.24 77.65

-^{}Intangible assets under development pertains to software under development.
+\Intangible assets under development pertains to software under development.

-Summary of significant accounting policies and other explanatory information for the year ended 31 March 2020
+Summary of significant accounting policies and other explanatory information for the year ended 31 March 2020 (All amount in INR lakhs unless stated otherwise)